-Ukrainian media (and some Western ones following them) are widely, and often hilariously hack-handedly, accusing Russia on supporting the rebels, while in the Russia proper a government is clearly leery of providing this support, while a growing popular discontent is brewing against not providing it.
+Ukrainian media (and some Western ones following them) are widely accusing Russia on supporting the rebels, while in the Russia proper a government is clearly leery of providing this support, while a growing popular discontent is brewing against not providing it.
 Consequently, the Russian-Western relations have considerably soured, and even a threat of a new Cold War between Russia and the West have already surfaced.

 In the Middle East, the "Arab Spring" of 2011 saw long-standing dictatorships in Tunisia (Zine El Abidine Ben Ali) and Egypt (Hosni Mubarak) overturned by massive protests, sparking a wave of protests for democracy and/or Sharianote The two are quite compatible, especially considering that the latter is so damned slippery it might as well be meaningless across the region.
 Democracy is... unstable at best, however.
 While other countries have had government changes (like presidents not running for another term or ministers/cabinet members resigning), the main focus is in Bahrain (whose monarchy is crushing the protesters), Egypt, Libya and Syria, the latter two of whom went into civil war.
 Gadaffi was overthrown in a civil war, Bahrain crushed the revolutionaries.
 Syria's crackdown on rebels quickly reached brutal and horrifying levels, and other countries have been highly reluctant to intervene.
 Only time will tell how this all plays out, especially where these countries' attitudes towards the West, and the United States of America in particular, are concerned.